Salah Jadid: Jadid's rising influence

 Members of the Syrian government in 1965.
 From left to the right: Vice president Nureddin al-Atassi, leader of National Command Michel Aflaq, president Amin al-Hafiz and Army's Chief of Staff, Salah Jadid.

-In the first two years each member of the Military Committee gathered around him a groups of supporters from among the officers, using personal ties and military authority.
-General Salah Jadid, the Chief of Staff during this times, had the biggest opportunities, and later he became to represent the most radical army group.
-By September 1965, 40 percent of the delegates was a military officers, and the full control over the civilian organization passed into the hands of the strong man from the Military Committee, General Jadid, who proceeded to increase its efficiency by military methods.
-The army's connection with the Ba’ath increased greatly, where ideas of military discipline and other aspects of the military were introduced in the party.
+In the first two years each member of the Military Committee gathered around him a group of supporters from among the officers, using personal ties and military authority.
+General Salah Jadid, the Chief of Staff, had the biggest opportunities, and later came to represent the most radical army group.
+By September 1965, 40 percent of the delegates were military officers, and the full control over the civilian organization passed into the hands of the strongman from the Military Committee, Jadid, who proceeded to increase its efficiency by military methods.
+The army's connection with the Ba'ath Party increased greatly, where ideas of military discipline and other aspects of the military were introduced.